What Is a Wisdom Tooth Extraction?

 Removing impacted wisdom teeth helps reduce the risk of future problems, and people who choose to have wisdom tooth extractions rarely have serious complications.
 While it’s difficult to predict future problems, the reasons for getting a wisdom tooth extraction instead of leaving wisdom teeth in your mouth may be healthier in the long run:

-- Symptom-free wisdom teeth could still harbor disease.
+- Symptom-free wisdom teeth could still harbour disease.

 - If there isn't enough space for the tooth to erupt, it's often hard to get to it and clean it properly.